Protect your vehicle with custom coverage from Endurance.

 • Set Up a Halloween Parade: Once your car is decorated, why not show it off?
 Better yet, get the whole neighborhood involved!
 Reach out to friends, family, and neighbors and put together a Halloween parade to show off your spookiest and cleverest decorations on your vehicles.

-• ‘Trunk’ or Treat: Don’t let the fun stop at a parade!
-Once everyone’s had a chance to show off their vehicles, it’s time for some ‘Trunk or Treating.’
-Thinking of it as a Halloween version of tailgating, you can use your decorated car’s trunk to set up displays and other decorations that allow trick or treaters to walk up and fill up their bags with candy — all while staying socially distant.
+• Trunk-or-Treat: Don’t let the fun stop at a parade!
+Once everyone has shown off their vehicles, it’s time for some “trunk-or-treating.”
+Thinking of it as a Halloween version of tailgating, you can use your decorated car’s trunk to set up displays and other decorations that allow trick-or-treaters to walk up and fill up their bags with candy — all while staying socially distant.

 Pedestrian Safety Tips for Halloween

 For those traveling by foot this Halloween, it’s also essential for you to stay alert and to follow safety precautions.
-To help you stay safe while Trick or Treating, be sure to follow these tips:
+To help you stay safe while trick-or-treating, be sure to follow these 4 tips:

 2. Follow All Signals at Crosswalks: Like using the sidewalks, it’s also vital to follow all the signs while at crosswalks.
 Wait for the traffic light to turn red and for any pedestrian crossing signals to turn green before crossing the street.
 With stop signs, be sure all vehicles come to a complete stop before crossing.

-4. Don’t Get Distracted: Just as it’s essential to be alert while driving, staying clear of any distractions around busy roads is also vital for any pedestrian.
+4. Don’t Get Distracted: Just as it’s essential to be alert while driving, staying clear of any distractions around busy roads, intersections, and residential neighborhoods is also vital for any pedestrian.
 Put away the phone, keep your eyes on the road around you, and enjoy the night!

 Protect Your Vehicle Year-Round with Endurance

-New Endurance customers will also receive 1 year of Endurance Elite Benefits for FREE with the purchase of any plan.
-That means you can have extra perks such as 24/7 roadside assistance, key fob replacements, and more.
-Customers will also have access to the Endurance Mobile app, allowing you to see all of the key aspects of your plan right in the palm of your hand.
+New Endurance customers will also receive one year of Endurance Elite Benefits for a small activation fee with the purchase of any plan.
+That means you can have extra perks like tire repair, key fob replacement, and more.
+Customers will also have access to 24/7 roadside assistance and the Endurance Mobile app, allowing you to see all of the key aspects of your plan right in the palm of your hand.

-For more information about any Endurance protection plan, call 866.918.1438 or request a free online quote.
-You can also visit the Learning Center to find more fun, informative and exciting articles on a variety of different topics.
+For more information about any Endurance protection plan, call (800) 253-8203 or request a FREE online quote.
+You can also visit our blog to find more fun, informative, and exciting articles on a variety of different topics.

 Get started with a FREE quote.